BibianaLee/Medsci-736/Team-Charter.md

 #Project Name <h1>
-#Inner Ear Statistical Analaysis <H2>
+Inner Ear Statistical Analaysis

-#Vision<H1>
+Vision
-#The overall vision of this course and the project is to gain collaborative digital research skills <H2>
+The overall vision of this course and the project is to gain collaborative digital research skills

-#Mission<h1>
+Mission
-#Produce something that is flexiable and can be easily modified if necessary <h2>
+Produce something that is flexiable and can be easily modified if necessary

-#Success Criteria: <h1>
+Success Criteria:
-#- Postively contribute to the project
+- Postively contribute to the project
 - Produce a result that can be used in the future
 - Everyone should pass
-- Be confident in at least one data analysis tool <h2>
+- Be confident in at least one data analysis tool

 #Team Agreement <h1>